Malaprabha River: Geography

 Malaprabha River originates in the Sahyadri mountains at an elevation of 792.4 m at Kanakumbi village 16 km west of Jamboti village, Khanapur taluka, Belgaum District, Karnataka.
-At the origin of the Malaprabha is an ancient temple dedicated to Shree Mauli Devi.
+At the origin of the Malaprabha an ancient temple has been constructed dedicated to Shree Mauli Devi.
 The temple is in R.S.
-No. 127 of Kankumbi.
-Malaprabha birthplace is a pilgrimage center with mythological origins.
+No. 127 of Kankumbi village.
+Malaprabha birthplace is a pilgrimage site with mythological origins.
 A symbol in rock carved by hand near the source of the river Malaprabha depicts the origin of the river for the purpose of safety showered for the well being of humankind.
 It is a source of highly stable mineral water.
 Presence of discontinuities has major effects on properties of contours at source of river.
 Permeability is dependent on orientation of the region.